Barony and Castle of Kilbirnie: Lindsay Crawfurds

 Margaret Crawfurd had been married to Patrick, second son of John, 15th Earl of Crawfurd and 1st of Lindsay.
 Her husband took the title and armorial bearings of Crawfurd of Kilburnie as per the entail to the estate.
 The couple died only three days apart in 1680 from a malignant fever that also carried off her sister, Lady Blackhall, when she came down for the funeral.
 Records show that a significant number of mourners travelled down from Glasgow to the funeral.
 The eldest son of their seven children, John, inherited in 1690.
 John Crawfurd became the commander of the Fencible men of Cuninghame in 1689 and in 1693 he was chosen as the Ayrshire member of the Scots Parliament.
 In 1705 he was created Viscount Mount Crawfurd (later changed to Viscount Garnock) by Queen Anne, and died in December 1708.
 He married Margaret Stewart, daughter of the first Earl of Bute, and the couple had two sons and three daughters.
 The line continued until George Lindsay Crawfurd inherited, the 20th Earl of Crawfurd, 6th Earl of Lindsay, and 4th Viscount Garnock, who died unmarried in 1808 and the estates passed to his sister, Lady Mary Lindsay Crawfurd who also died unmarried in 1833.

 Boyles

 In 1833 George Boyle, 4th Earl of Glasgow, inherited the ruins of the fire-gutted castle and house from Lady Mary Lindsay Crawfurd.
-George was descended from Margaret, eldest daughter of Maragret Crawfurd and Patrick Lindsay, who had married David, 1st Earl of Glasgow.
+George was descended from Margaret, eldest daughter of Maragret Crawfurd and Patrick Lindsay, who had married David Boyle, 1st Earl of Glasgow.